vikejs/vike/README.md

 Instead of creating a `.page.client.js` and `.page.server.js` file for each page, you can create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.

-We already defined `_default` files above, which means that all we have to do now to create a new page is to define a new `.page.jsx` file (the `.page.route.js` file is optional).
+We already defined our `_default` files, which means that we can create a new page only by defining a new `.page.jsx` file (the `.page.route.js` file is optional).

 The `_default` files can be overridden.
 For example, you can create a page with a different browser-side code than your other pages.